sematext/docs/docs/logs/faq.md

 for detailed description of how to do this.

+### Can I ship logs from my frontend?

+Yes, you can use [logsene-js](https://github.com/sematext/logsene-js) for that, but use a write-only token for your Logs App.
+Using a write-only token ensures that even though your token will be visible in the page source, one won't be able to use it to retrieve/search/get your logs.
+Tokens can be created and revoked in Logs App settings.

 ### Why is it that I can forward logs with rsyslog via TCP or UDP, but not via RELP?

 You probably need to install the [omrelp module](http://www.rsyslog.com/doc/omrelp.html) first.
 If you have